First heat health alert of the year issued ahead of sweltering 30C weekend

 Parts of the country will be hotter than Marbella, Ibiza and Tenerife as a ‘plume of warm air’ moves in.

-A 30C heatwave set to scorch the UK has led to the year’s first heat health alert.
+A 30C heatwave forecast to scorch England and Wales has led to the year’s first heat health alert.

 The UK Health Security Agency (UKHSA) and Met Office’s warning covers six regions in England, London, the East Midlands, West Midlands, East of England, South East and South West, and is in place from 9am on Friday until Monday morning.